Skip to content

 Pull request descriptions should include a brief summary of the changes and links to related issues.

-Pull requests must pass all required checks to be merged into master, including code format and style checks.
+Pull requests must pass all required checks to be merged into master, including the code format and style checks described below.

 Documentation